 Offline Support For Apps

-Internet connectivity issues are faced on the daily by a large population all over the world, especially people living in rural areas, or people with limited internet plans or poor connections.
+Internet connectivity issues are faced on a daily by a large population all over the world, especially people living in rural areas, or people with limited internet plans or poor connections.
 Therefore, offline support is an important element of modern-day mobile applications and it is one of the essential benefits of hybrid app development.
 Offline support offered by hybrid apps is particularly important for businesses that want to cater to a wide range of consumers.

 Offline support helps users access some features of the application even when they lose connection, and also allows users to store data locally using the device’s API, which improves the usability and accessibility of hybrid apps for its users.